USS Ronald Reagan (CVN 76) Killer Tomato

-210520-N-NY362-1134 PHILIPPINE SEA (May 20, 2021) Sailors fire a MK 38-25mm machine gun during a live-fire exercise aboard the U.S. Navy’s only forward-deployed aircraft carrier USS Ronald Reagan (CVN 76).
+210528-N-CW176-1006 PHILIPPINE SEA (May 28, 2021) A Sailor fires a .50 caliber machine gun during a “Killer Tomato” live-fire exercise on the fantail of the U.S. Navy’s only forward-deployed aircraft carrier USS Ronald Reagan (CVN 76).
 Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, as well as the collective maritime interests of its allies and partners in the Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist Seaman Santiago Navarro)
+(U.S. Navy photo by Mass Communication Specialist Seaman Matthew Mitchell)

 |Date Taken: